-The fact that any are neglected seems at best embarrassing and more poignantly, rather pointless.
-It is the equivalent of walking into shop, paying for your goods and walking out without your purchase
+The fact that any are neglected at all seems rather embarrassing, and more poignantly, rather pointless.
+It is the equivalent of walking into a shop, paying for your goods and walking out without your purchase.

-Many exhibitions now employ QR codes so that exhibitors and visitors can exchange details with people they meet as they go.
+Many exhibitions now employ QR codes, so that exhibitors and visitors can exchange details with people they meet as they go.

 Amongst the best systems I have seen are those which additionally categorise their leads into some sort of urgency list - for example, hot, warm and cold.
-In this way when the leads are being followed up (and let's face it, often it is not the stand personnel who subsequently follow up) the salespeople know whom to contact first.
+In this way, when the leads are being followed up (and let's face it, often it is not the stand personnel who subsequently follow up), the salespeople know who to contact first.

-When then should you follow up?
-Smarter exhibitors, who are more on the ball than most, follow up their leads whilst the show is happening, rather than waiting until the dust settles afterwards.
+Smart exhibitors, who are more on the ball than most, follow up their leads whilst the show is happening, rather than waiting until the dust settles afterwards.

-Once the show is over, by all means copy, analyse and input your data, but you should also ensure a copy goes straight to the sales team.
-Some of the leads may be so hot that a more switched-on (or less analytic) competitor could steal a march on you while you're still debriefing.
+Once the show is over, by all means analyse your new data and get it into your database - but also ensure a copy goes straight to the sales team.
+Some of the leads may be so hot that a more switched-on competitor could steal a march on you while you're still debriefing.